naipotato/Replay/README.md

 ## Build

-You can build this project in two ways: GNOME Builder or manually.
+You want to build this project and maybe contribute to it?
+Well, this is the right guide for you.
+But first, you will need to get an API key for the YouTube Data API v3.
+Go to the [Google Developers Console](https://console.console.developers.google.com), create a new project and get a new API key, then choose the way you want to go to build the app: GNOME Builder or manually.

 ### GNOME Builder